nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 [...]
 ```

-#### 4.2.3.5 Persistent Volume permissions
+#### 4.5.3.5 Persistent Volume permissions
-When you mount a volume to a pod, by default it always gets mounted with the permission of root:root.
+When mounting a volume to a Pod, by default it always gets mounted with the permission of root:root.

-This could be a problem when mapping the volume to local folders like the configuration folder `etc/xroad` or the message-log backup `var/lib/xroad` that requires xroad:xroad (UID: 999, GID:999) permission.
+This could be a problem when the volume is mapped to local paths such as `etc/xroad` or `var/lib/xroad`, which both require xroad:xroad (UID: 999, GID:999) permission.

-Kubernetes allow us to deploy the container as another user using Security Context, but this doesn't work because Security Server Sidecar requires to be run by the root user.
+Kubernetes allows deploying the container as another non-root user using Security Context configuration.
+However, this approach is not yet possible since the Security Server Sidecar requires to be run by the root user.

-It is possible to change manually the permission setting the UID and GID in the folder of the Cluster node instance where the volume is mounted.
+A possible solution is to change manually the permissions by setting the UID and GID in the folder of the Cluster node instance where the volume is mounted.

-Another possible is use Kubernetes Init Containers for setting the permissions to the volume folder, wich launches before the main container.
-An example for change the permissions to the `etc/xroad` volume folder could be (**reference data: 3.4, 3.13**):
+Another possible solution is to use Kubernetes Init Containers for setting the correct permissions to the volume folder which launches before the main container.
+Below is an example configuration for changing the permissions to the `etc/xroad` volume folder (**reference data: 3.4, 3.13**):

 ``` yaml
 [...]